 Yet the struggle is far from over.
-Twenty-nine states still have not abolished this cruel punishment, and the Trump administration is working to restart executions in the federal system.
+Twenty-seven states still have not abolished this cruel punishment.

 But there is another way that the U.S. sentences people to death – one that gets far less attention.